ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-My manager Eloise was on vacation that week, where on monday I had a 1:1 to get to know a new coworker, Damon Hastings.
-Damon was around my age or a bit older, but newer to development as he made a career change in his late 20s.
-Damon was very nice and I thought he was smarter than his confidence allowed, though that can happen to minorities in tech quite often.
-Either way Damon seemed very happy at Weber-Aufderhar.
+My manager Kandis was on vacation that week, where on monday I had a 1:1 to get to know a new coworker, Nigel Carter.
+Nigel was around my age or a bit older, but newer to development as he made a career change in his late 20s.
+Nigel was very nice and I thought he was smarter than his confidence allowed, though that can happen to minorities in tech quite often.
+Either way Nigel seemed very happy at Runolfsdottir Group.

-However, somehow Rachel Bird came up, and Damon, whom if I recall correctly was sitting with his wife in a diner at the time working via the diner's wifi, let me know an interesting detail that Eloise hadn't about Rachel Bird's time at Weber-Aufderhar.
+However, somehow Andrew Marquardt came up, and Nigel, whom if I recall correctly was sitting with his wife in a diner at the time working via the diner's wifi, let me know an interesting detail that Kandis hadn't about Andrew Marquardt's time at Runolfsdottir Group.

-Apparently Rachel had been sexually harassed by not one but two employees; and one was still present at the company.
+Apparently Andrew had been sexually harassed by not one but two employees; and one was still present at the company.

-I had gathered via her linked in profile that Rachel was also like Damon a developer via a career change, and was in her 40s.
+I had gathered via her linked in profile that Andrew was also like Nigel a developer via a career change, and was in her 40s.
 I immediately asked myself:

 `Whom in this company would hit on a woman in her 40s and get away with it even though one guy didn't`

-I immediately thought of John Wallace, who had a loserly vibe to me.
-I rethought the chain of event's from John Wallace's perspective, if and only if he was a dork ass divorced loser.
+I immediately thought of John Feeney, who had a loserly vibe to me.
+I rethought the chain of event's from John Feeney's perspective, if and only if he was a dork ass divorced loser.

 ```
-if Weber-Aufderhar_cio_john_wallace_is_a_dork then
+if Runolfsdottir Group_cio_john_wallace_is_a_dork then
   if john_hit_on_and_got_rejected_by_rachel_bird then
     if rachel_saw_it_as_harassment_and_took_two_months off then
       if rachel_quit_on_a_friday then